chrisxfire/chrisxfire.github.io/content/notes/_net/types/classes/methods/methods.md

 PrintOrderDetails(orderNum: 11, "Red Mug", "Gift Shop");
 ```

-## Invoking Method with Optional Arguments
+## invoking method with optional arguments
 If an argument is provided for any one in a series of optional parameters, an argument must be provided for all preceding optional parameters.
 Given:
 ```cs
 public void ExampleMethod(int someNum, string someStr = "default string", int optInt = 10);